inhuszar/xml2mask/README.md

 ```
 xml2mask <xml_file> [options]
 ```
-<span style="color:red">Important:</span> do not forgetto activate the conda environment before using the above command (see installation step #4).
+<span style="color:red">Important:</span> do not forget to activate the conda environment before using the above command (see installation step #5).

 ### Setting the output shape
 One of the following must be specified as command-line options: